Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

     ```
     {: screen}

-2. If the plugin is installed, run the `bx plugin uninstall` to uninstall the logging CLI plugin.
+2. If the plugin is installed, run the `ibmcloud plugin uninstall` to uninstall the logging CLI plugin.

     Run the following command:

     ```
-    bx plugin uninstall logging-cli
+    ibmcloud plugin uninstall logging-cli
     ```
     {: codeblock}